Title

 The LTO Memorandum Circular mandates that all importers of used motor vehicles must obtain a Motor Vehicle Inspection Certificate from accredited service shops at major ports of entry to ensure compliance with safety and environmental standards before registration and travel.

-All importers of used motor vehicles are required to secure a Motor Vehicle Inspection Certificate (MVIC) from a duly accredited DOTC-LTO Inspection/Testing Service Center as an Alternate Inspection/Testing Site prior to release from the Bureau of Customs custody or major ports of entry.
+All importers of used motor vehicles must secure an MVIC from a duly accredited DOTC-LTO Inspection/Testing Service Center as an alternate inspection/testing site prior to release from Bureau of Customs custody and/or major ports of entry.

-The inspection shop should have a minimum area of 1,500 square meters for two lanes (one for light motor vehicles and the other for heavy motor vehicles).
-If universal type equipment is installed, one lane will suffice.
+It must have a minimum area of 1,500 square meters for two lanes: one for light motor vehicles and the other for heavy motor vehicles.
+If the equipment is universal type, one lane suffices.

-Inspection personnel of accredited inspection shops must be duly LTO certified trained personnel who are technically competent in motor vehicle inspection procedures and methods.
+Inspection personnel should be duly LTO Certified Trained personnel who are technically competent in the inspection procedures and methods of motor vehicles.

-Penalties include an administrative fine of Php 10,000 for the first offense, Php 30,000 for the second offense, and Php 50,000 plus cancellation of permit for the third offense or outright cancellation depending on the gravity of the violation.
+For violations: Php 10,000 fine for the first offense; Php 30,000 fine for the second offense; and Php 50,000 fine and cancellation of permit for the third offense (or outright cancellation depending on gravity).
+Violations include non-compliance with inspection standards/methods, failure to comply with laws/rules/regulations, and misrepresented/faked/tampered supporting documents.

 Analyze Cases Smarter, Faster